TRS-80 Model II: Hardware

-As a professional business machine, the Model II used state-of-the-art hardware and had numerous features not found in the primitive Model I such as the high-speed (for the time) 4 MHz Z80A, DMA, vectored interrupts, a detachable keyboard with two function keys and numeric keypad, and port instead of memory-mapped I/O. It sported 80x25 text and a single-sided 500 KB 8" floppy drive, and either 32 or 64k of RAM, along with two RS-232 ports and a Centronics-standard parallel port.
-The video memory could be banked out of Z80 memory, so that the entire 64 KB address space could be used for main memory.
-Unlike most computers, it had no BIOS ROM except a small boot loader (the BIOS was loaded off the boot floppy).
-Because of this and the use of port I/O, almost all of the Model II's memory could be used by software.
-The Model II ran the TRSDOS operating system (renamed to TRSDOS-II starting with version 4.0) and BASIC.
-The different disk format and system architecture made it impossible to run Model I/III software on the Model II, thus it never had as much available.
-This was somewhat mitigated by the availability of the CP/M operating system for the Model II from third parties such as Pickles & Trout.
-Unlike the Model I/III, the Model II's memory map is compatible with standard CP/M-80.
-Three internal expansion slots could be used for add-on cards such as additional serial ports and a video board that allowed bitmap graphics.
+As a professional business machine, the Model II used state-of-the-art hardware and has numerous features not found in the Model I, such as the high-speed 4 MHz Z80A, DMA, vectored interrupts, a detachable keyboard with two function keys and numeric keypad, and port instead of memory-mapped I/O. It has 80x25 text display and a single-sided 500 KB 8" floppy drive, and either 32 or 64 KB of RAM, along with two RS-232 ports and a Centronics-standard parallel port.
+The video memory can be banked out of Z80 memory, so that the entire 64 KB address space can be used for main memory.
+Unlike most computers, it has no BIOS ROM except a small boot loader (the BIOS was loaded off the boot floppy).
+Because of this and the use of port I/O, almost all of the Model II's memory can be used by software.
+The Model II runs the TRSDOS operating system (renamed to TRSDOS-II starting with version 4.0) and BASIC.
+The different disk format and system architecture make it impossible to run Model I/III software on the Model II, and the II's software library is smaller.
+This is mitigated by the CP/M operating system for the Model II from third parties such as Pickles & Trout; unlike the Model I/III, the Model II's memory map is compatible with standard CP/M. Three internal expansion slots can be used for add-on cards, such as additional serial ports and bitmap graphics.

-The floppy drive included with the Model II was a Shugart SA-800 full-height, single-sided 8" drive; like most such drives, it spun continuously whether the disk was being accessed or not and the spindle motor was powered directly off the A/C line.
-The floppy controller in the Model II was a double-density, soft-sector unit based on the WD 1791 floppy controller.
-Like with the Model I/III/IV, boot disks on the Model II required Track 0 to be single density.
-CDC drives were used for the floppy expansion module.
+The floppy drive included with the Model II is a Shugart SA-800 full-height, single-sided 8" drive; like most such drives, it spins continuously whether the disk was being accessed or not and the motor is powered directly off the A/C line.
+The floppy controller in the Model II is a double-density, soft-sector unit based on the WD 1791 floppy controller.
+Like with the Model I/III/IV, boot disks on the Model II require Track 0 to be single density.
+CDC drives are used for the floppy expansion module.